Core Terms & Field Signals

 A project may look active while no source is protected.

-Lumen may appear to circulate while no real return flow exists.
+Lumen may appear to circulate while no real Return Flow exists.

 Plans may look complete while risk remains vague.

-False Movement can feel energetic at first, but it eventually exposes the absence of carrying capacity.
+False Movement can feel energetic at first, but it eventually exposes the absence of Carrying Capacity.

 This page is meant as a reference.